-As February 14th approaches, love is in the air—and so is learning!
-Observing Valentine’s Day can be an amazing experience for children, helping them to appreciate love in all its forms.
-If you’re wondering how to celebrate this year, we’ve got some ideas of Valentine’s crafts for kids!
+Love is in the air—and so is learning!
+Valentine’s Day can be a memorable experience for children because it helps them appreciate love in all its forms.
+If you’re wondering how to celebrate this year, check out these Valentine’s Day craft ideas for kids!

-Let each child decorate their cards however they want , and have them write personal messages inside.
-This is a wonderful way to combine creativity with practice in spelling and penmanship.
+This is a wonderful way to combine creativity with spelling and handwriting practice.

 Thumbprint Heart Art